Consensys/linea-monorepo/contracts/README.md

 **Deploying the L1 contracts**
 ```
 # This will deploy the Linea Rollup that is currently deployed on Mainnet - the current version is the LineaRollupV5.
-# Some end to end tests will test future upgrades to validate the stack remains functional.
+# Some end-to-end tests will test future upgrades to validate the stack remains functional.

 # Note: By default a test/placeholder verifier contract is used `IntegrationTestTrueVerifier` if you wish to use a proper verifier, adjust the
 # PLONKVERIFIER_NAME=IntegrationTestTrueVerifier in the make command to be something like PLONKVERIFIER_NAME=PlonkVerifierForDataAggregation .